Dariasteam/Cows-Revenge/README.md

 # Cow's Revenge ![]() [![Download](Misc/itch.io_badge.png)](https://pipoypipagames.itch.io/cows-revenge)

+> You are a cow abducted and genetically improved by aliens which now have the opportunity to rebel against livestock industry by freeing the encaged hens and killing butchers.
+You used to be a regular cow raised as a dairy cow, but you ain't that anymore.
+You have become better.
+You are...
+THE COWEST.

 Casual platform game project for learning purposes.
 Made with [godot engine 2.1.5](https://godotengine.org/).

 Code licensed as [GPL v3](LICENSE_CODE), assets as [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).